 Only about 15 percent of America’s 2,500 four-year colleges and only four colleges outside the U.S. are profiled in the book, which is one of The Princeton Review’s most popular guides.

-“We are honored that The Princeton Review continues to notice the quality of Lynchburg College’s academic programs and the strength of our community,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“We are honored that The Princeton Review continues to notice the quality of University of Lynchburg’s academic programs and the strength of our community,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “We strive to provide an education that gives students opportunities to excel today and in the future.
 Although college rankings are not our ultimate goal, it is heartening that our success is reflected in this recognition from The Princeton Review and the feedback from our students.”

 The Princeton Review’s profile of LC quotes extensively from students surveyed for the book.
 The students wrote that LC is “truly a home away from home” that “instills values and a sense of family that lasts far longer than any career you will ever have.”
 With a student-faculty ratio of 11:1 and fewer than 20 students in the average classroom, it is “easy to establish a relationship with your professors” and “to get to know classmates.”